studentIvan/studentivan.ru/blog/_posts/2017-07-23-tinymce-events-hacking.markdown

 }
 ```

-#### How to set the callback on tinymce onKeyDown event to have a possibility to prevent the event
+#### How to set the callback on TinyMCE onKeyDown event to have a possibility to prevent the event

 `onKeyDown` tinymce event has no possibility to prevent the event.
-This problem can be solved with additional javascript code
+This problem can be solved with additional javascript code (the example below contains jQuery)

 ```javascript
 const $edContainer = $(editor.getContainer());